bbesli/VerbytesAssertions/README.md

 ## License

 This library is distributed under the MIT License.
-See the `LICENSE` file for more details.